 Obstetrics (Maternity Care)

 Residents at Highland Family Medicine receive comprehensive training at the Family Maternity Center at Highland Hospital, the busiest hospital maternity service in Rochester with over 3,500 deliveries per year.
-All patients at Highland Hospital are considered teaching patients and residents are welcome and expected to participate in their care.
 Besides the Family Medicine faculty, residents have the opportunity to work with community family doctors, midwives, lactation consultants, pediatric nurse practitioners, and community obstetricians.
 Basic ultrasound training is provided in the first block that the resident spends at the Family Maternity Center.

 Highland Hospital has a Special Care Nursery that is staffed by pediatricians and pediatric nurse practitioners, all of whom are very willing to teach residents how to resuscitate and stabilize ill newborns as well as manage common newborn problems.